alinex/node-codedoc/README.md

 [docco](http://jashkenas.github.io/docco/) or [docker.js](https://jbt.github.io/docker/src/docker.js.html).

 ::: warning
-At the moment this is under development and may be used on your own risk.
+At the moment this is under heavy development and may be used on your own risk.
 :::

 This tool should help you create browsable documentation out of the comments written in the code.
+At first it is no general tool for everybody but a helper for myself to get a documentation for my own projects.

+The main features are:

-- for any language
+- useable for any language
 - with easy markdown text
 - powerful options like graphs
 - additional support for javadoc like formatting

+To see what it will give you is shown here in this documentation which is completely made with it.

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/develop).